net-bootcamp/c-sharp-challenges/Char range/README.md

-## This project has been created by Abdulrahman Sarawiq and Abdullah AL Haif
+## This project has been created by Abdulrahman Sarawiq & Abdullah AL Haif